26 Tips for Controlling Pests In and Around Your Home

 Plug Holes with Copper Mesh

 Find a hole where pests can enter your home?
 Stuff in a generous amount of copper mesh with a screwdriver, leaving about half an inch of space for expanding foam sealant.
-Seal gaps with foam.
+Seal gaps with foam to keep house pests out.

 Remove Fruit Flies Naturally